 - Epidural lysis of adhesions – an injection procedure to break up scar tissue in the spine

 Our outpatient chronic pain program is a comprehensive approach to managing pain long term.
 It incorporates:

-- Medical management – the physiatrist will evaluate and treat pain, depression, anxiety and sleep problems and coordinate the patient’s plan.
+- Medical management by a physiatrist will evaluate and treat pain, depression, anxiety and sleep problems.

-- Occupational therapy – works with the individual to restore functional independence in activities of daily living, including eating, grooming and driving.
+- Occupational therapy works to restore the patient's functional independence in activities of daily living, including eating, grooming and driving.

-- Driving evaluation – assesses the feasibility of safe driving with or without adaptive automobile equipment.
+- A driving evaluation assesses the feasibility of safe driving with or without adaptive automobile equipment.

-- Acupuncture – used as an alternative to medication or injection to aid in relaxation.
+- Acupuncture may be used as an alternative to medication or injection to aid in relaxation.

-- Percutaneous neuromodulation therapy (PNT) – an electrical stimulation modality used especially for complex pain syndromes that involve central nervous system sensitization.
+- Percutaneous neuromodulation therapy is an electrical stimulation modality used especially for complex pain syndromes that involve central nervous system sensitization.

-For more information about the pain program at the Sandra and Malcolm Berman Brain & Spine Institute, call 1-888-747-8899.
+For more information about the pain program at The Sandra and Malcolm Berman Brain & Spine Institute, please call 1-888-747-8899.